RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/step6.md

 It is easy to find resources, using the Search tool in the console.
 You can search by name, and by several other attributes.
 Or by user defined tags: any OCI resource can be further labeled using tags.
 These help with searching and grouping and also with billing, monitoring and security policies.
 You will create custom tags - and use them in searching.

 Type *innovation* in the search bar at the top of the console.
 Then press `enter`.
 The search is performed.
 The search tool looks at names and tags associated with resources as it performs the search.
-In this case, the bucket *bucket-LABID* that you created in the previous step with a *department* tag should be found.
+In this case, the bucket *bucket-1* that you created in the previous step with a *department* tag should be found.
 ![Search](/RedExpertAlliance/courses/oci-course/introduction-to-oci/assets/oci-intro-search.png)

 Click on the search result to be taken to the bucket details page.
 One of the details shown is the *OCID*, the identifier for the bucket.
 In the next step, you will learn more about OCIDs.
 Another element on this page is the button *Add Tags*.
 When you press this button, a popup page appears that allows you to add tags that further describe and categorize the bucket.